-Viewing blood sugars with just a quick glance at your wrist is no longer a futuristic dream for people with diabetes.
+Viewing blood sugars with just a quick glance at your wrist is no longer a futuristic dream for people with diabetes, but is now a reality for many of us.

 However, it’s still a bit haphazard as to which CGM is compatible with which version of iPhone or Android phones, as market leader Dexcom and others scramble to keep up with evolving consumer technology.
 And those who rely on do-it-yourself (DIY) diabetes tools are always finding new ways to tap into existing technology for personalized data-viewing.